Evora Bucknum Perkins

-Evora Bucknum Perkins (born Evora Bucknam; November 12, 1851 – January 14, 1929) was an American educator, cookbook author, restaurateur, and missionary affiliated with the Seventh-day Adventist Church.
-Active in the temperance and vegetarian movements, she worked as a teacher and lecturer on vegetarian cookery and hygiene, managed vegetarian restaurants, and collaborated with early Adventist health reformers.
-She conducted hundreds of public lectures, taught at cooking schools, and promoted vegetarian diets as part of her broader health advocacy.
-In 1911, she published The Laurel Health Cookery, a vegetarian cookbook used in Adventist health education and missionary work.
+Evora Bucknum Perkins (born Evora Bucknum; November 12, 1851 – January 14, 1929) was an American educator, cookbook writer, restaurateur, and missionary affiliated with the Seventh-day Adventist Church.
+She taught vegetarian cookery and hygiene, worked in Adventist sanitarium and missionary settings, and managed vegetarian restaurants.
+In 1911, she published The Laurel Health Cookery, a vegetarian cookbook based on her work as a cooking instructor.